aaroneaton/better-yourls/readme.txt

 * Initial Release

 == Upgrade Notice ==

+= 2.0.1 =
+2.0.1 is a bugfix update that is recommended for all users.

 = 1.0.5 =
 * This is a bugfix release that is recommended for all users